Is the COVID-19 vaccine safe?

 Bodies are smart and the vaccine trains your immune systems to focus their attack on the coronavirus, without attacking your internal organs.
 COVID-19 vaccines don’t give you COVID-19, make you sick, or change your genetic material or DNA.

 Yes.
-If you’re pregnant or breastfeeding, you can get the vaccine if you want it.
+If you’re pregnant or breastfeeding, it's safe to get the vaccine if you want it.
 Talk with your doctor or nurse if you have questions about whether the COVID-19 vaccine is right for you.

-The COVID-19 vaccine hasn’t been tested specifically for pregnant or breastfeeding people yet.
+The COVID-19 vaccine wasn’t tested specifically for pregnant or breastfeeding people in trials.
 But there’s no evidence that the vaccine is unsafe if you’re pregnant or breastfeeding.
-And there have been no problems reported in the more than 30,000 people who got the vaccine during pregnancy.
+And there have been no problems reported in the more than 35,000 people who got the vaccine during pregnancy.
 You can read more about COVID-19 vaccine safety for pregnant and breastfeeding people on the CDC website.

 Pregnant people are more likely to die or get very sick from COVID-19 than people who aren’t pregnant.
 And pregnant people who have COVID-19 may have a higher risk of pregnancy complications, like early birth.
-So if you’re pregnant, it’s important to do what you can to avoid getting COVID-19 — like wearing a mask and social distancing — whether or not you get the COVID-19 vaccine.
+So if you’re pregnant, it’s important to do what you can to avoid getting COVID-19.

 Can the COVID-19 vaccine affect mammograms?